tpilz/lumpR/README.md

 * [R language](https://www.r-project.org/), including extensions r.stream.distance and r.stream.order
 * [GRASS GIS](https://grass.osgeo.org/), version 8.
-* data base (e.g. sqlite, MariaDB, LibreOffice Base or other DBs with ODBC-driver) For instruction, see the [wiki](https://github.com/tpilz/lumpR/wiki) .
+* data base (e.g. sqlite, MariaDB, LibreOffice Base or other DBs with ODBC-driver) For instruction, see the [Wiki](https://github.com/tpilz/lumpR/wiki) .

 ## MORE INFORMATION

-Have a look at our wiki for more detailed information: [>LINK<](https://github.com/tpilz/lumpR/wiki)
+Have a look at our [Wiki](https://github.com/tpilz/lumpR/wiki) for more detailed information .

+Tutorial with test data and exemplary workflow at [https://github.com/TillF/lumpR_tutorial](https://github.com/TillF/lumpR_tutorial) .

 ## FEEDBACK and BUGS